Contents

 Essentially, debit cards use the money you already have in your bank account, and credit cards use a line of credit to borrow money.
 That said, they both have limits, though.
 Credit cards have a maximum credit limit (the maximum amount you can spend on your card), and debit cards only allow you to spend as much as is in your account.
 If you have overdraft protection, you can spend more, but you will incur extra fees.

-One thing credit cards do that debit cards don't, though, is build your credit.
+One thing credit cards do that debit cards don’t, though, is build your credit.
 For most, a credit card is the first way we begin to build our credit history.
-As you use your card wisely and pay your bill every billing cycle, as these transactions are reported to the major credit bureaus.
-As long as you make these payments every billing period on time and keep your credit utilization low, you're having a positive impact on your credit.
+As you use your card wisely and pay your bill every billing cycle, these transactions are reported to the major credit bureaus.
+As long as you make these payments every billing period on time and keep your credit utilization low, you’re having a positive impact on your credit.

 Advantages and Disadvantages of Credit Cards